mrakgr/Trading-Journal/journal_2025.md

 I decided to try the daytrading sub, and I found this really interesting thread right off the bat.

 9:35pm.
 I'll take this thread with a grain of salt.
 All his charts are basic indicator slop.

+Saying that he is the one to execute isn't consistent with 'algos are too fast'.